 Cobbler can refer to several different types of rustic fruit dessert.
 Biscuit cobblers, like this one, consist of baked fruit topped with soft mounds of drop biscuits.
 Some cobblers have firmer cut biscuits on top, while others are topped with a softer cake-like batter.

 Southern-style cobblers are the inverse.
 These start with a cake-like batter and are topped with fruit – peaches, berries, or whatever you like.
 I've shared a recipe for a gluten-free southern-style peach cobbler here which can easily be made vegan by using vegan butter.
-I'm itching to try a paleo version of this as well!

-Is peach cobbler a pie?
 What's the difference between peach pie and peach cobbler?

 Pie is made with a flaky bottom and often top crust.
 The crust doesn't contain leavening and it's typically made with just flour, butter, and ice water.
-This is my favorite gluten-free pie crust recipe, and this is my glutenous pie crust recipe.
-You can also make pie crust with sourdough discard!

 Do you peel peaches for cobbler?